Industry Comparison: Evaluating Apple Against Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion, which is 107.5x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion, which is 107.5x above the industry average, implying stronger profitability and robust cash flow generation.

 -